 With GoDaddy’s 99.9% uptime guarantee, we firstly consulted Uptrends to check out their response time against the homepage of their website.
 The results showed the maximum response time returned was 2.8 seconds, which, given the number of servers the website hit, was very impressive.
 We tracked GoDaddy’s uptime across a 4-week period to ensure that they were true to their word.
 Sure enough, the results showed that GoDaddy’s uptime was reliably and fantastically stable.

-GoDaddy, we felt, really offers the whole package at a very reasonable cost.
+GoDaddy, we felt, really offers the whole package at a very reasonable cost (our 3rd cheapest web host).
 If you’re looking to setup your website with speed and are unfamiliar with the process as a whole, or know what you’re doing, the services and features often go beyond the competition.
 If you’re an e-commerce website builder, there’s some brilliant software at an extra cost, including secure checkout, SEO tools, and store themes to check out.
 With the vast number of tools available, and a decent level of customer service once you get through, GoDaddy is a reputable and safe choice.
 If you’re not convinced, there’s a 45-day money back guarantee to reassure you.